-If(#11060) B0 of the Fragment Number subfield of the Block Ack Starting Sequence Control subfield is 0, the BA Information field of the Multi-STA BlockAck frame contains an 8-octet, 16-octet, 32-octet or 4-octet Block Ack Bitmap subfield depending on B2-B1 of the Fragment Number subfield as defined in Table 9-24c (Fragment Number subfield encoding for the Multi-STA BlockAck variant) indicating the receive status of up to 64, 128, 256 or 32 MSDUs or A-MSDUs respectively.
+If(#11060) B0 of the Fragment Number subfield of the Block Ack Starting Sequence Control subfield is 0, the BA Information field of the Multi-STA BlockAck frame contains an 8-octet, 16-octet, 32-octet or 4-octet Block Ack Bitmap subfield depending on B2-B1 of the Fragment Number subfield as defined in Table 9-24c (Fragment Number subfield encoding for the Multi-STA BlockAck variant) indicating the receive status of up to 64, 128, 256 or 32 MSDUs (or fragment thereof)(#12369) and/or(#12362) A-MSDUs (or fragment thereof)(#12369), respectively.
 Each bit that is equal to 1 in the Block Ack Bitmap subfield acknowledges the successful reception of a single MSDU or A-MSDU in the order of sequence number with the first bit of the Block Ack Bitmap subfield corresponding to the MSDU or A-MSDU with the sequence number that matches the value of the Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield.

-If(#11060) B0 of the Fragment Number subfield of the Block Ack Starting Sequence Control subfield is 1, the Block Ack Bitmap subfield of the BA Information field of the Multi-STA BlockAck frame(#12784) indicates(#11062) the receive status of up to 16, 32, 64 or 8 MSDUs or A-MSDUs depending on B2-B1 of the Fragment Number subfield as shown in Table 9-24c (Fragment Number subfield encoding for the Multi-STA BlockAck variant).
+If(#11060) B0 of the Fragment Number subfield of the Block Ack Starting Sequence Control subfield is 1, the Block Ack Bitmap subfield of the BA Information field of the Multi-STA BlockAck frame(#12784) indicates(#11062) the receive status of up to 16, 32, 64 or 8 MSDUs and/or(#12362) A-MSDUs depending on B2-B1 of the Fragment Number subfield as shown in Table 9-24c (Fragment Number subfield encoding for the Multi-STA BlockAck variant).
 If bit position n of the Block Ack Bitmap subfield is 1, it acknowledges receipt of an MPDU with sequence number value SN and fragment number value FN with n = 4 × (SN – SSN) + FN, where SSN is the value of the Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield and the operations on the sequence numbers are performed modulo 4096.
 If bit position n of the Block Ack Bitmap subfield is 0, it indicates that the MPDU has not been received.

-NOTE 2—If(#11060) B0 of the Fragment Number subfield is 1 then the Block Ack Bitmap field is split into Block Ack Bitmap field length/4 subbitmaps, each of which indicates receive status for 4 fragments of each of the MSDUs as indicated in Table 9-24c (Fragment Number subfield encoding for the Multi-STA BlockAck variant).
+NOTE 2—If(#11060) B0 of the Fragment Number subfield is 1 then the Block Ack Bitmap field is split into Block Ack Bitmap field length/4 subbitmaps, each of which indicates receive status for 4 fragments of each of the MSDUs or A-MSDUs(#12362) as indicated in Table 9-24c (Fragment Number subfield encoding for the Multi-STA BlockAck variant).
 For an A-MSDU, only the first bit of the subbitmap is used, when fragmentation is not allowed in an A-MSDU.